 Library Foyer (breakout area)

-Both authors will discuss their contributions to the book 'Breaking the Dead Silence: Engaging with the Legacies of Empire and Slave-Ownership in Bath and Bristol’s Memoryscapes' (look for chapters 6 and 7) in conversation with Dr Christina Horvath, co-author and editor of the book.
+Both authors will discuss their contributions to the book 'Breaking the Dead Silence: Engaging with the Legacies of Empire and Slave-Ownership in Bath and Bristol’s Memoryscapes' (chapters 6 and 7) in conversation with Dr Christina Horvath, co-author and editor of the book.
 The book, in open access, discusses the experience of Bath and Bristol’s complex colonial connections and reflects on how this difficult heritage should be addressed in contemporary society.

 'Being an Anti-Racist Ally' training for students